fluffy/draft-jennings-perc-double/draft-jennings-perc-double-01.md

 * If a changed RTP header field is not already in the OHB, add it with its original value to the OHB.
 Note that in the case of cascaded MDDs, the first MDD may have already added an OHB.
-{Note: if we allow the endpoint to add the OHB, we need to revise the above sentence to reflect the endpoint's contribution.}

 * If the MDD resets a parameter to its original value, it MAY drop it from the OHB as long as there are no other header extensions following the OHB.
+  Note that this might result in a decrease in the size of the OHB.

 * The MDD MUST NOT delete any header extensions, but MAY add them.

-    * If the MDD adds any header extensions, it must append them and it must maintain the order of the original headers in the {{RFC5285}} block.
+    * If the MDD adds any header extensions, it must append them and it must maintain the order of the original headers in the [@!RFC5285] block.

     * If the MDD appends header extensions, then it MUST add the OHB header extension (if not present) and add them following the OHB.
 The OHB serves as a demarcation point between original RTP header extensions introduced by the endpoint and those introduced by an MDD.
-If the MDD did not make changes that would otherwise require an OHB, then it SHOULD insert an OHB that merely replicated the unchanged RTP header field values unchanged.
+If the MDD did not make changes that would otherwise require an OHB, then it SHOULD insert an OHB that merely replicates the unchanged RTP header field values unchanged.

 * The MDD MAY modify any header extension appearing after the OHB.